globaleaks/whistleblowing-software/docs/ng-fields-spec.md

       a dict specifying the options to be passed to the field.
       In the case of input_box, text_area, this is an empty dict.

-      For radio, checkbox, multiselect the format is:
+      For radio, checkbox the format is:
           {
             VALUE[0]: {
               "text": LOCALIZED_DICT[0],